For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Phone:

 Elisabeth Sheridan, PhD is the Director of the Clinical Core at the A.J.
 Drexel Autism Institute and an Associate Professor at Drexel University.
-She is a licensed clinical psychologist with expertise in assessment, diagnosis, and intervention for individuals with autism spectrum disorder (ASD) and other developmental disabilities.
-She is also actively in research and training initiatives that aim to improve the lives of individuals with ASD and their families.
+She is a licensed clinical psychologist with expertise in assessment, diagnosis, and intervention for individuals with a range of developmental, learning, social-emotional, and behavioral differences, including those with autism spectrum disorder (ASD).
+She is engaged in clinical, research, and training initiatives that aim to improve the quality of life for autistic individuals and their families.

 Dr. Sheridan graduated summa cum laude with a Bachelor of Arts degree in Psychology from Wake Forest University and completed a Fulbright fellowship at the Finnish National Public Health Institute in Helsinki, Finland.
 She received her PhD in Medical/Clinical Psychology from the University of Alabama at Birmingham with a clinical and research focus on neurodevelopmental disorders.
 Dr. Sheridan acquired training in state-of-the-art ASD assessment, treatment, and research methods as an intern at the UNC School of Medicine/TEACCH Autism Program and as a postdoctoral fellow at the Emory University School of Medicine/Marcus Autism Center.